Jiayi-Liao/hexo-blog/en/posts/en-rocksdb.md

 However, if a transaction lasts too long so that the ```max_evict_seq``` advances the ```prepare_seq``` in the transaction, the ```prepare_seq``` will be put into a ```delayed_prepared_``` set and RocksDB will check this set to know whether the querying record is really committed or not.

+> WriteUnprepared

+Honestly, It's very hard to understand the machanism just according to wiki document.
+And this is not on production yet, so to be continued...

+I believe that not too many developers are willing to count on the transactions in RocksDB.
+Firstly the algorithm is a little hard to understand and we may need to spend a lot time on figuring this out if something goes wrong in production.
+Moreover, RocksDB still can't handle edge situations like long transaction and history snapshot.